Delicious vegan egg-free keto mayo

 - Blend on high speed with an immersion blender for about 30 seconds until frothy.

-- Add olive oil in a very slow, thin stream, while mixing on full speed.
+- Add olive oil in a very slow, thin stream, while mixing at full speed.
 A smooth, creamy emulsion should form.
 Toward the end, move the immersion blender up and down to incorporate a little air to get it more fluffy.

 - Taste and season with salt to perfection.